-- A. Members shall be on duty for a combined total of 60 minutes before and after the student day, exclusive of the duty-free lunch period unless specifically excused by the principal.
-A member's flexible schedule shall not interfere with regularly scheduled staff meetings or assigned duties but discretion in adjusting schedules following work-related evening commitments, consistent with safety and professional responsibility, is expected.
+A. Members shall be on duty for a combined total of 60 minutes before and after the student day, exclusive of the duty-free lunch period unless specifically excused by the principal.
+A member's flexible schedule shall not interfere with regularly scheduled school related meetings or assigned duties but discretion in adjusting schedules following work-related evening commitments, consistent with safety and professional responsibility, is expected.

 This provision allows members to best utilize their planning and conference times to meet the needs of the individual member and parents of the students served.
-Members shall notify parents each fall regarding office hours when conferences may be most easily scheduled.
+Members shall notify parents each fall regarding available hours when conferences may be most easily scheduled.
 Other times may be arranged as necessary to assure parents opportunities for discussion with members regarding student performance.
-Time at duty station for double-shift or schools with shortened schedules shall be negotiated with the Association and implemented subject to approval of the plan by the Commissioner of Education. - B. Members shall be provided a duty-free lunch period of at least 30 consecutive minutes as defined in AS 14.20.097 exclusive of up to a total of 10 minutes passing time, as determined by the principal.
+Time at duty station for double-shift or schools with shortened schedules shall be negotiated with the Association and implemented subject to approval of the plan by the Commissioner of Education.

+- B. Members shall be provided a duty-free lunch period of at least 30 consecutive minutes as defined in AS 14.20.097 exclusive of up to a total of 10 minutes passing time, as determined by the principal.
 Members assigned to more than one building shall be provided schedules that include at least 30 consecutive minutes for duty free lunch, and sufficient time to travel between assignment locations.
-Whenever possible, the schedules for itinerant specialists will be structured to allow set-up and take-down time. - C. The 60 minutes beyond the student day shall be utilized in such a manner to maximize the efficient use of time for planning and conferences (i.e., 45/15 or 15/45).
+Whenever possible, the schedules for itinerant specialists will be structured to allow set-up and takedown time. - C. A committee, including teachers (e.g. classroom, art, music), will be established in each elementary school to facilitate the creation of the elementary schedule.
+The committee will recommend a desired elementary schedule and the principal will consider any recommendation given when developing the schedule.
+The principal has the ultimate responsibility for determining the elementary schedule. - D. The 60 minutes beyond the student day shall be utilized in such a manner to maximize the efficient use of time for planning and conferences (i.e., 45/15 or 15/45).
 In no case shall the normal member workday begin or end less than 15 minutes before or after student day.
 This provision allows members to best utilize their planning and conference time to meet the needs of the individual member and parents of the students served.
-A member's flexible schedule

-(45/15 or 15/45) shall not interfere with regularly scheduled staff meetings or assigned duties.
+A member's flexible schedule (45/15 or 15/45) shall not interfere with regularly scheduled staff meetings or assigned duties.
 Upon request, members will provide unit administrators their planned flexible schedules.